sellmenn/Knights-Tour/readme.md

 - 6*6 board, MAX=5000000, START=(0,0), H_PROB=0.4, 234 Solutions found.

 ####
 It is interesting to note that the heuristic function has greater utility in searchig for solutions to the open variant, in contrast with that of the closed variant.
-This relationship is currently being explored to improve the program's performance in generating solutions to the closed variant in future iterations.
+This relationship is currently being explored to improve the program's performance in generating solutions to the closed variant in future iterations of this project.

 # PROJECT CONTENT